Guide to FAFSA Income Requirements

 What Are FAFSA Income Limits?

 There is no income maximum when you file the FAFSA as an undergraduate or graduate student to attend college or career school.
-In other words, any eligible student can fill out the online form, even if they hail from higher-income families.
+In other words, any student attending or applying to an eligible school can fill out and submit the online form, even if their parents are high earners.

 How Are FAFSA Needs Calculated?

-Your eligibility for scholarships, grants, work-study, and federal student loans depends on several factors, including expected family contribution (EFC), cost of attendance, and need-based financial aid.
+Your eligibility for scholarships, grants, work-study, and federal student loans depends on two key factors: your Student Aid Index (SAI) and the school’s cost of attendance (COA).

 Cost of Attendance